Barbara Rickles, widow of comedian Don Rickles, dies at 84

-NEW YORK (AP) — Barbara Rickles, the widow of Don Rickles and a fictionalized target of his comic insults, died on what would have been their 56th wedding anniversary.
+NEW YORK (AP) — Barbara Rickles, the widow of Don Rickles and a fictionalized target of his comic insults during what was otherwise one of Hollywood’s most enduring marriages, died on the 56th anniversary of their wedding.

-Her death was confirmed by spokesman Paul Shefrin, who said she died Sunday at 84 at her home in Los Angeles.
+Her death was confirmed to The Associated Press by spokesman Paul Shefrin, who said she died Sunday at 84 at her home in Los Angeles.
 The cause was non-Hodgkins lymphoma.

 “They were incredibly devoted to each other.
 She was the perfect woman for Don and vice-versa,” Shefrin wrote on his Facebook page.
-In an email Monday to The Associated Press, he wrote that she knew his “take my wife” jokes “were part of the act.”

 A close friend, Bob Saget, tweeted: “So sad to lose the beautiful, funny, wonderful Barbara Rickles.”

-A native of Philadelphia, Barbara Sklar met her future husband through his film agent, for whom she worked briefly.
-The Rickles married on March 14, 1965, and had two children — the actor-comedian Mindy Rickles and screenwriter-producer Larry Rickles, who died in 2011.
-By many accounts, the Rickles had one of the happiest marriages in show business, right up to his death in 2017, and they socialized often with another enduring Hollywood couple, Bob and Ginny Newhart.
+Barbara Sklar was a native of Philadelphia who in her early 20s moved to Los Angeles, according to daughter Mindy Rickles, in search of “more excitement” and as a respite from the eczema that she endured during childhood.
+She found work as an assistant to Don Rickles’ agent Jack Gilardi and soon met her future husband, whom she impressed because she didn’t initially laugh at his jokes.
+The Rickles married on March 14, 1965, and had two children — Mindy, an actor and comedian; and screenwriter-producer Larry Rickles, who died in 2011.

+By many accounts, the Rickles were happily married right up to his death in 2017.
+Mindy Rickles told the AP that the family stayed together, even when her father was on the road, and that her mother was usually on hand to greet visitors at his dressing room and to dine with the comedian after his show.
+The Rickles socialized and traveled with another long-term Hollywood couple, Bob and Ginny Newhart, but Mindy Rickles says that her mother preferred a quiet, self-contained life.

+“She was very much not one of those ladies who lunch,” Mindy Rickles said.
+“She could have had a million friends but kept just a couple of very close friends — and that included, of course, Ginny Newhart.”

-Barbara Rickles would help produce the Emmy-winning documentary “Mr. Warmth: The Don Rickles Project,” which came out in 2007, and the 2020 release “Don Rickles Live In Concert.”
+Barbara Rickles did closely follow her husband’s career — even running his Twitter account after he died — and would help produce the Emmy-winning documentary “Mr. Warmth: The Don Rickles Project,” which came out in 2007 and included a rare interview with her, and the 2020 release “Don Rickles Live In Concert.”
 Don Rickles, in serious moments, would note that he was nearly 40 on his wedding day and had struggled for years to find someone.

 “I advise any young person that gets married, really, work at it.
 If you work at it, it’s delightful,” he said in 1986, during one of his many appearances on the “Tonight” show with Johnny Carson, whom he would tease endlessly about his multiple marriages.

-When in his better known “Mr. Warmth” persona, Rickles told a different story.
-For decades, he cracked jokes about his wife’s looks, about their sex life, about her alleged love of jewelry.
+In his better known “Mr. Warmth” persona, Rickles told a different story.
+For decades, he cracked “take my wife” jokes about Barbara’s looks, about their sex life, about her love of jewelry, about her voice.
 When he appeared with Frank Sinatra on the “Tonight” show in 1976, he begged the singer to set him up with someone.

 “I need a girl so bad,” Rickles said in mock despair.
 “I love my wife, but she’s ill.”